Piggy Nose After Rhinoplasty: Causes, Signs & How to Fix an Upturned Nose

 First, select a board-certified surgeon with vast experience in correcting over-rotated noses.
 Their expertise offers insight into the unique challenges of secondary rhinoplasty and can mitigate potential complications.
 Discuss your concerns transparently, covering all previous procedures and desired corrections to your nose bridge.

 Also, have realistic expectations about the results.
-Adjusting a pig nose may involve complex restructuring and patients need to understand that perfection is not always achievable.
+Adjusting a pig nose may involve complex restructuring, and patients need to understand that perfection is not always achievable.

 Pre-surgery, conduct thorough diagnostics, including imaging, to help your surgeon plan the precise adjustments.
 Furthermore, adhere strictly to pre-and post-operative instructions.